ymericson/salary-chicago/README.md

 ## 2020 City of Chicago Salaries

 This R Shiny app shows salaries for Chicago of Chicago employees in calendar year 2020.
-The goal of this project was to get a visual representation of how the city allocates its salary budget, and filter employees by salary and overtime pay.
+The goal of this project is to visually represent how the city allocates its salary budget, and to filter each employees by department and pay.

-Here are the departments sorted by most salary + overtime pay:
+Here are the departments sorted by highest allocation of salary + overtime pay:
 - Police: 43.9%
 - Fire: 17.7%
 - Water Mgmt: 6.2%